-The most abundantly available resource on the plant, solar energy is widely regarded as the next step towards a cleaner, greener tomorrow.
+The most abundantly available resource on the planet, “Solar energy” is widely regarded as the next step towards a cleaner, greener tomorrow.
 Solar power plants convert solar energy into electrical energy.
 There are several types of solar plants, and each type uses different techniques and technology to harness the energy from the sun.

 In this article, we’ll discuss the different ways solar power plants perform the function of converting solar energy to electricity.

-1. Photovoltaic plants
+1. Photovoltaic Plant

 2. Solar Thermal Power Plant

-These type of concentrating systems were the first to put solar energy on the conservationist’s radar, with the first plant being SEGS 1 in the Mojave Desert of California.
+These concentrating systems were the first to put solar energy on the conservationist’s radar, with the first plant being SEGS 1 in the Mojave Desert of California.
 There are currently 7 of these plants in operation.

-4. Solar Towers
+II.
+Solar Power Towers

-5. Solar Ponds
+III.
+Solar Ponds

 Solar ponds are large bodies of saline water that collect and store solar thermal energy, using the phenomena of salinity-gradient.
 The concept uses convection currents in the ponds to convert solar energy to thermal energy.